itpplasma/GORILLA/README.md

 * Plot the plasma boundary, the guiding-center orbits, and the resulting Poincare plot ($\varphi = 0$) for both orbits.

 ### Generation of input files, plotting and tutorial with MATLAB
-Moreover, a detailed explanation of all examples including the generation of the appropriate input files (including the example folders in `EXAMPLES/`) and plotting of the results with MATLAB can be found in the folder `MATLAB`.
+A detailed explanation of all examples including the generation of the appropriate input files (including the example folders in `EXAMPLES/`) and plotting of the results with MATLAB can be found in the folder `MATLAB`.
 Here, the results of GORILLA with different polynominal orders and Runge-Kutta 4 are compared.
 In addition, a step-by-step tutorial in form of a MATLAB Live Script with the name `plotting_tutorial.mlx` is at disposal as well.